datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

   </tr>
 </table>

 The presenter suggests that the Catalan independence movement is similar to populist movements like the Italian Liga Norte and the French "Front National".
-These movements are explicitly:
+However, the movements he mentions are explicitly:

 - Anti-immigrant
 - Right-wing